konstruktoid/hardened-images/README.md

 To build the box, run `bash build_box.sh`.

-The script will validate the `Packer` template and the `Vagrantfile` and then remove any old versions of the box if present.
+The script will validate the `Packer` template, the `Vagrantfile` and the shell scripts.
+It will then remove any old versions of the box before generating a new one.

 `packer build -force -timestamp-ui ubuntu-hardened-20.04-packer.json` is the `packer` command used if all files are valid.